elpom55/print-trello/README.md

-Utility to give you a printable copy of your Trello Board, lists - cards - labels - desc - comments - votes.
+Utility to give you a printable copy of your Trello Board, lists - cards - labels - desc - attatchments - comments - votes.

 This is helpful even when you just want to be able to scan quickly, without having to turn each card over.